 Perhaps the most famous application of blockchain technology is bitcoin.
 Bitcoin has, in recent years, entered the financial and cultural mainstream.
 Its value has risen sharply (along with periodic declines).
 All of this has been underpinned by the bitcoin blockchain.

-Blockchain is the technology on which bitcoin operates.
-It records the history of a bitcoin, giving each transaction detailed fingerprints, telling the life story of that bitcoin – where it came from and what transactions occurred prior to it arriving at its destination, creating an open and honest way of dealing with online transactions.
-But blockchain goes far beyond bitcoin.
+Blockchain records the history of a bitcoin, giving each transaction detailed fingerprints, telling the life story of that bitcoin – where it came from and what transactions occurred prior to it arriving at its destination This creates an open and honest way of dealing with online transactions.
+But blockchain technology has applications far beyond bitcoin.

 And now there are many companies using blockchain in innovative and disruptive ways.
 This is proving that it is not exclusive to currency transactions and can enhance human interactions in all kinds of exciting ways.

 Examples of how blockchain is being applied to new sectors include:

 - Using blockchain to share medical data quickly and effectively across health institutions.

 - Combining blockchain with artificial intelligence and machine learning to increase data security.

 - Using blockchain to gather data from the Internet of Things.

 - Protecting intellectual property and preventing music piracy.